-The libraries' purpose is to foster creative reasoning and critical thinking skills that lead to intellectual, spiritual, and social growth.
+The libraries' purpose is to foster creative reasoning and critical thinking skills that lead to intellectual and spiritual growth.
 The libraries work to meet the information needs of the Richmont community with collections that advance scholarship, develop critical competencies, promote lifelong learning, and otherwise serve the needs of the curricular, research, and service mission of Richmont.

-The Richmont Libraries contain over 54,000 cataloged items: books, journals, electronic resources, and media (audio recordings and DVD), providing a rich resource for all programs at Richmont.
+The Richmont Libraries contain over 50,000 cataloged items including books, journals, electronic resources, and audiovisual materials.
 Leased materials include over 400,000 eBooks, streaming videos, and online journals through the GALILEO cooperative.
-Journal indexes and full-text articles are available from Psycinfo, PsycArticles, Psychology & Behavioral Sciences Collection, Religion & Philosophy Collection, ProQuest Religion, and other specialized sources.
+The Richmont Libraries support research in counseling and human behavior through journal indexes and full-text articles available from the American Psychological Association databases PsycINFO, PsycARTICLES, and PsycTESTS, the EBSCO Psychology & Behavioral Sciences Collection, and the ProQuest Psychology and Social Science Databases.
+In addition, the Richmont Libraries also support our School of Ministry program through theology, religion, and Biblical studies databases including the EBSCO Religion & Philosophy Collection, the ProQuest Religion Database, and the ATLA Religion Database with ATLA Serials.